jackieleng/zrxp/README.md

 9.32 s ± 62.5 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

-Apparently csv is faster than pandas.
-But for single runs this is almost
+Apparently csv is faster than pandas, but pandas has data frame overhead, so more
-never the case...
+tests are needed...